First up, you need to know which quiz we’re talking about. It’s this one, so if you haven’t done it, go ahead now and come back to us, we’ll wait.

 When we created our sustainability quiz, we didn’t make very many guesses.
-We hired quants – or quantitative analysts – you know, the ones who understand statistics and big data, make very fancy graphs, have titles like ‘risk analyst’ and know what derivative structuring and algorithmic trading means.
+We hired quants – or quantitative analysts – you know, the ones who got As in Add Maths in matric, understand statistics and big data, make very fancy graphs, have titles like ‘risk analyst’ and know what derivative structuring and algorithmic trading means.
 They know their stuff.

 So how did we get to your score?

 First, we simplified the broad, complex world of sustainability down to five lifestyle categories: energy, food, consumption, investment and travel.
 In the quiz, all the questions we ask fall into one of these categories and help to determine your score.

 Then we divide the questions into two other categories: behavioural and emissions.
 Because there’s no way to know exactly what your investment portfolio looks like and how many emissions you’re “responsible” for, investment only has the behavioural part.

 Okay, got it.
 What’s next?

 The CO2 scores are the most complicated part.
 For the CO2 score, we estimate the number of kilograms of CO2 you emit based on your answers.
 Let’s use an example to illustrate how it works.